mcasciato/Flix4Me/spec.md

     - [x] filter: filter by genre
 - [ ] Must contain at least one page that allows for dynamic updating of a single field of a resource.
 Ex: Allow changing of quantity in a shopping cart
 - [x] Links should work correctly.
 Ex: Clicking on a product in a list, should take you to the show page for that product
-- [ ] Data should be validated in Angular before submission
+- [x] Data should be validated in Angular before submission
+    - all fields
 - [x] Must talk to the Rails backend using $http and Services
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code